Juan Fuentes (Chilean footballer)

-Juan Eduardo Fuentes Jiménez (born 21 March 1995) is a Chilean footballer that currently plays for the Primera Division club Deportes La Serena as a midfielder.
+Juan Eduardo Fuentes Jiménez (born 21 March 1995) is a Chilean footballer who plays as a midfielder for the Chilean Primera División club Cobresal.

 Career

 Fuentes started his career in 2009 at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.
 Fuentes won the Apertura 2013-14 with O'Higgins, in the 2013–14 Súper Final Apertura against Universidad Católica, being the first title for O'Higgins.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, in the match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 In 2020, Fuentes signed for the Chilean club Universidad Católica on loan for a year with a buy option clause.

 In 2025, Fuentes signed with Deportes La Serena.
+The next year, he switched to Cobresal.